What is happening with exported plastic and electronic waste at present?

 Many wealthy countries export plastic and electronic waste (e-waste) to less economically developed countries to recycle or dispose of.
 Until 2018, China was accepting more than half of this exported waste.
 However, as concern for pollution in China increased, a ban on some types of waste imports was introduced.
 As a result, waste imports in other countries, including Malaysia, Thailand, the Philippines, Poland, and Turkey, have risen significantly.
 However, the same issues China experienced are leading these countries to return waste to the originating country.

 It is expected that the amount of worldwide e-waste will exceed 50 million tonnes this year, with continued annual growth of 4%-5%.
+There is already an increase in computer recycling alongside the efficient disposing of mobile phones, tables and appliances as a result of this increase in e-waste.
 Europe alone generated 12.3 million tonnes of e-waste in 2016, with expected annual growth of 3-5%.

 What investment and innovation in plastic and e-waste management is there?

 Patent data is a good indicator of where investment and innovation are happening.
 To see patent data summarised and illustrated clearly, PatBase Analytics V3 is an ideal tool to use.
 For this study, a search by Cooperative Patent Classification (CPC) sub-categories related to plastic waste and electronic waste under Y02W: Climate Change Mitigation Technologies Related to Wastewater Treatment or Waste Management, was conducted.

 PatBase Analytics V3 allows for a side-by-side comparative analysis between two search queries.
 Below, the right side shows the analysis of plastic waste management related patents, and on the left is the analysis of electronic waste management related patents.